raingerber/spawn-with-mocks/README.md

 ## How it Works

 Each mock is an executable that's stored in a temporary `PATH` directory.
 Currently, the mocks do not work for all commands (such as builtins).
 This could be changed in a future version by using shell functions to create the mocks.

+## See Also

+[jest-shell-matchers](https://www.npmjs.com/package/jest-shell-matchers) - make assertions about the output from spawn-with-mocks

 ## LICENSE